Bloody Island massacre: Massacre

 On May 15, 1850, a contingent from the 1st Dragoons Regiment of the United States Cavalry under Nathaniel Lyon, then still a lieutenant, and Lieutenant J. W. Davidson tried to locate Augustine's band to punish them.
 When they instead came upon a group of Pomo on Badon-napoti (later called Bloody Island), they killed old men, women and children.

-The soldiers under Davidson's command arrived "with orders to proceed against the Clear Lake Indians, and exterminate if possible the tribe."The National Park Service has estimated the army killed 60 of 400 Pomo; other accounts say 200 were killed.
+The soldiers under Davidson's command arrived "with orders to proceed against the Clear Lake Indians, and exterminate if possible the tribe."
+The National Park Service has estimated the army killed 60 of 400 Pomo; other accounts say 200 were killed.
 Most of the younger men were off in the mountains to the north, hunting.
 Some of the dead were relatives of the Habematolel Pomo of Upper Lake and the Robinson Rancheria of Pomo Indians of California.
 The army killed 75 more of the Pomo along the Russian River.

 One of the Pomo survivors of the massacre was a 6-year-old girl named Ni'ka, or Lucy Moore.
 She hid underwater and breathed through a tule reed.
 Her descendants formed the Lucy Moore Foundation to work for better relations between the Pomo and other residents of California.

 Legacy

 Later, the Pomo were forced to live in small rancherias set aside by the federal government.
 For most of the 20th century, the Pomo, reduced in number, survived on such tiny reservations in poverty.
 Few textbooks on California history mentioned the Bloody Island incident or abuse of the native Californians.

 Two separate historical markers record the site.
-The first, placed by the Native Sons of the Golden West on 20 May 1942 on Reclamation Road 0.3 miles off Highway 20, simply noted the location as the scene of a "battle" between U.S. soldiers under "Captain" Lyons and Indians under Chief Augustine.
-California Historical Landmark No. 427, describing the location as the scene of a "massacre" mostly of women and children, was placed on Highway 20 at the Reclamation Road intersection on 15 May 2005 by the State Department of Parks and Recreation in cooperation with the Lucy Moore Foundation, a non-profit organization founded to educate the California public about the massacre.

-Contemporary views of the massacre and its remembrance by both Native and colonial people have been addressed in this paper.
+The one placed by the Native Sons of the Golden West on 20 May 1942 on Reclamation Road 0.3 miles off Highway 20, describes the location as the scene of a battle between U.S. soldiers under "Captain" Lyons and Indians under Chief Augustine.
+California Historical Landmark No. 427, describing the location as the scene of a massacre mostly of women and children, was placed on Highway 20 at the Reclamation Road intersection on 15 May 2005 by the State Department of Parks and Recreation in cooperation with the Lucy Moore Foundation, a non-profit organization founded to educate the California public about the massacre.
+A 2015 article in Genocide Studies and Prevention analyzed how this plaque reflects on the massacre and its remembrance by both Native and colonial people.